 When you have trading ideas but no platform to backtest them, there is no assurance that the trading strategies built from these ideas will provide a beneficial outcome.
 The beneficial outcome, here, implies less or no losses and more gains from trading strategy.

-Also, in this demo video below, you will learn about developing and backtesting your trading strategy by the experts:
+In this demo, you will learn from the experts about developing and backtesting your trading strategy:

 Having to backtest requires following skills: